longshorej/garbage/mqtt-client-server/README.md

 ## Overview

-This highlights a bug when multiple clients are publishing at the same time.
+This highlights a bug when multiple clients and the server are publishing at the same time.

 There's a server program which `PUBACK`s any `PUBLISH`es it receives.
+When the server receives a `SUBSCRIBE`, it sends a `SUBACK` and starts publishing data to that topic.

-There's a client program which sends `PUBLISH`es to the server, waiting for `PUBACK`s before continuing.
+There's a client program which connects and subscribes to a random topic.
+It also sends `PUBLISH`es to the server, waiting for `PUBACK`s before continuing.

 ## Setup: